-In addition to being home to over 35 cellar doors; Mudgee region is actually the most popular food and wine escape from Sydney.
-Offering the experience of regional fine dining, multiple delicious food events throughout the year, and a stunning selection of cosy cafes serving delicious gourmet treats.
+In addition to being home to over 35 cellar doors; the Mudgee region is actually the most popular food and wine escape from Sydney.
+Offering the experience of regional fine dining, multiple delicious food events throughout the year, and a stunning selection of cozy cafes serving delicious gourmet treats.

-Leading varieties in Mudgee wine region includes the shiraz, cabernet sauvignon, merlot and chardonnay.
+Leading varieties in the Mudgee wine region include the shiraz, cabernet sauvignon, merlot, and chardonnay.

-Popular wineries in Mudgee region include Moothi Estate, Lowe Wines and Blue Wren Wines.
+Popular wineries in the Mudgee region include Moothi Estate, Lowe Wines, and Blue Wren Wines.
 These are great choices for a fun wine tasting experience closer to Sydney.

-Furthermore, don’t miss out on Robert Stein Winery which is home of the Pipeclay Pumphouse and also features a vintage motorcycle museum.
+Furthermore, don’t miss out on Robert Stein Winery which is home to the Pipeclay Pumphouse and also features a vintage motorcycle museum.